rabbitmq/rabbitmq-website/tutorials/tutorial-one-java-stream.md

 first, be it the producer or the consumer.

-The `Consumer` class is used to instantiate a stream consumer and `environment.consumerBuilder()` providers a builder object that configures it.
+The `Consumer` class is used to instantiate a stream consumer and `environment.consumerBuilder()` provides a builder object that configures it.
 Finally, the `.messageHandler` method accepts a handler for delivered messages.

 The `offset` parameter defines the starting point of the consumer.